-1. The purpose of this report is to provide the Health and Adult Social Care Select Committee with the background and the latest position with regard to the creation of an integrated Intermediate Care service to operate across the whole of Hampshire.
-This proposed service will bring together elements of Hampshire County Council directly provided services and Southern Health NHS Foundation Trust to support Hampshire residents to avoid unnecessary hospital admissions and to be supported to leave hospital settings in a timely manner and return to independent living.
+- 1. The purpose of this report is to provide the Health and Wellbeing Board with the background and the latest position with regard to the creation of an integrated Intermediate Care service to operate across the whole of Hampshire.
+This proposed service will bring together elements of Hampshire County Council directly provided services and Southern Health NHS Foundation Trust to support Hampshire residents to avoid unnecessary hospital admissions and to be supported to leave hospital settings in a timely manner and return to independent living. - 2.
+The contents of this report were presented to the Health and Adult Social Care Select Committee (HASC) of Hampshire County Council on 14 May 2019 as part of the scrutiny function required for such a key service development.
+The approach and ambition were supported by HASC.